hpc/charliecloud/doc/dev.rst

       ],
     }

-The history section is collected from the image's :code:`ch/metadata.json` file and edited to represent a single layer image.
-This is achieved by changing all but the final history entry's :code:`empty_layer` key value to :code:`true`.
-This is needed because Quay checks that the number of non-empty history entries match the number of pushed layers at push time.
+The history section is collected from the image's metadata and :code:`empty_layer` added to all entries except the last to represent a single-layer image.
+This is needed because Quay checks that the number of non-empty history entries match the number of pushed layers.

-Since we have no other use for the optional history field, we leave it in the OCI format.

 Miscellaneous notes
 ===================